DISPUTE OVER WHO’S FAULT – AUTO ACCIDENT LAWYERS

 Our MN car accident lawyers pointed out that the impact occurred primarily to the left front of our client’s vehicle because the collision occurred before the other driver was even fully in the far right lane.
 Our client had not quite reached the speed limit yet because he was still accelerating, having just entered Brooklyn Boulevard from the entrance lane.
 It appeared to our client that the other driver was intending to turn into the Cub Foods’ parking lot, as the entrance was a few feet ahead of where the other driver cut in front of our client.

-There is no result on this case yet – our car crash MN lawyers are still working on it.
+There is no result on this case yet – our top rated car crash MN lawyers are still working on it.
 However, the property damage photos do not support the insurance company theory that our client rear-ended their driver while he was already in the far right lane.
 The positioning of the crash just prior to the Cub Foods’ entrance strongly supports our client’s statement that the other driver cut in front of him to make that turn – particularly because the other driver could have only entered the far right lane after 56th Avenue, and did so quickly after the intersection, not yielding to our client’s right of way.
 Unless the two people in the other car’s vehicle are willing to testify that they also entered Brooklyn Boulevard from 56th Avenue, and can somehow explain the property damage showing a collision on the driver’s side front of our client’s vehicle – rather than the middle as would be expected if our client had rear ended them after they were in the lane, we do not think a jury will believe our client had any fault in causing the collision.
 The other driver made an unsafe maneuver in trying to suddenly cut in front of our client to get into the Cub Foods parking lot, and is therefore responsible for the resulting damage.
 While we will probably win, it would have been better (and saved a lot of time and money) if the other driver admitted the accident was his fault rather than denying it.

-If you are injured in a car accident in MN and the other driver disputes that it was his or her fault, call our office and speak with our personal injury lawyers for a free consultation.
+If you are injured in a car accident in MN and the other driver is denying it was his or her fault, call our office and speak with our personal injury lawyers for a free consultation.
 At the Rochlin Law Firm, we have over 25 years’ experience representing hundreds of people injured in a car accident.
 Our top attorneys will discuss your auto accident case at our offices in Edina, Minneapolis, St. Louis Park, or Woodbury.
 A car accident lawyer will also meet people at their homes in St. Paul, Roseville, Brooklyn Park, Forest Lake, Anoka, Chanhassen, Chaska, Apple Valley, Burnsville, and other cities throughout Minnesota.
 Our primary focus is on making sure our clients get all the compensation they are entitled to.
 We never charge anything unless you receive compensation for your injury.